Quantum sketching protocols for Hamming distance and beyond: Conclusions

 \section{Conclusions}

-We developed an efficient quantum communication protocol to approximately compute the Hamming distance between two $n$-bit strings in the SMP model up to relative error $\epsilon$, which uses $\tilde{O}((\log{n})^2/\epsilon^5)$ qubits of communication, whereas any classical communication protocol needs to transmit at least $\Omega(\sqrt{n})$ bits.
+We developed an efficient quantum communication protocol to approximately compute the Hamming distance between two $n$-bit strings in the SMP model up to relative error $\epsilon$, which uses $\widetilde{O}((\log{n})^2/\epsilon^3)$ qubits of communication, whereas any classical communication protocol needs to transmit at least $\Omega(\sqrt{n})$ bits.
 We stress that the protocol approximates the Hamming distance up to a relative, and not additive, error, so that small Hamming distances are approximated accurately.

 The Hamming distance protocol was modified to approximate the distance between any two vertices in a graph.
 This modification was based on embedding the graph into a subgraph of the Hamming cube such that all distances are preserved up to a constant factor.
 This requirement restricts the class of graphs to which the original Hamming distance protocol can be applied.
 Graphs with this property are known as $\ell_1$-graphs.
-The modified quantum communication protocol to approximate the vertex distance in $\ell_1$-graphs in the SMP model up to relative error $\epsilon$ transmits $\tilde{O}(\log(\text{diam}(G))/\epsilon^5)$ qubits, where $\text{diam}(G)$ is the diameter of the graph, so the protocol is only efficient for low diameter graphs.
+The modified quantum communication protocol to approximate the vertex distance in $\ell_1$-graphs in the SMP model up to relative error $\epsilon$ transmits $\widetilde{O}(\log(\text{diam}(G))/\epsilon^3)$ qubits, where $\text{diam}(G)$ is the diameter of the graph, so the protocol is only efficient for low diameter graphs.
 A lower bound on the number of communicated qubits needed to approximate the vertex distance shows that this limitation of our protocol is due to the problem itself.
 More specifically, we proved that any one-way quantum protocol to approximate the distance between any two vertices in a graph needs to communicate at least $\Omega(\log\text{diam}(G))$ qubits.
 Finally, the original Hamming distance protocol was also modified to approximate the $\ell_1$-norm between two vectors $x,y\in[-1,1]^d$ specified by $k \leq \log{d}$ bits.

-Two interesting questions remain open: can one find a similar result to Theorem \ref{thm:l1graph} which holds for all graphs, without the restriction to $\ell_1$-graphs?
-And can one improve the communication complexity dependence on $\epsilon$, currently at $1/\epsilon^5$?
+Two interesting questions remain open: can one find a similar result to Theorem~\ref{thm:l1graph} which holds for all graphs, without the restriction to $\ell_1$-graphs?
+And can one improve the communication complexity dependence on $\epsilon$?

 No new data were created during this study.